tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Shadowfell/Shadowfell.md

 ---
 tags:
-- status/stub
+- status/notes
 ---
 # The Shadowfell

-An echo realm of despair, the flat, undead counterpart to the [[Cosmology/Multiverse/Echo Realms/Feywild/Feywild|Feywild]].
+An echo realm of despair, the flat, undead counterpart to the [[Feywild]]